casper-ecosystem/.github/profile/CONTRIBUTING.md

 Casper truly believes in the strength of community participation and welcomes help in many forms.

-We'll always need help improving documentation, creating tutorials, and writing tests.You can help Casper by participating in the development, code review, and documentation improvements.
+We'll always need help improving documentation, creating tutorials, and writing tests.
+You can help Casper by participating in development, code review, and documentation improvements.

 ## How can I contribute?

 ### 1. Reporting Bugs

-Casper Ecosystem and Network comprise repositories specific to the Casper Node, SDKs, Contracts and Documentation.
+The Casper Ecosystem and Network consist of repositories specific to the Casper Node, SDKs, Contracts and Documentation.

 If you notice any bugs, please open an issue in the respective repository.
-You can choose the appropriate template when opening an issue and fill in the details requested in the template.
+You can choose the appropriate template when opening an issue and fill in the requested details.

 When you are creating a bug report, please include as many details as possible.
 Fill out the required template, the information it asks for helps us resolve issues faster.

 **Before Submitting A Bug Report**
-- Check the documentation/FAQs for the list of common questions and problems
+- Check the documentation/FAQs for the list of common questions and problems.
 - Determine which repository the problem should be reported in.
 - Perform a cursory search to see if the problem has already been reported in the respective repo.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.